Echidna – Further Investigation

 – In my experience, monotremes teach us about technology and electricity.
 Both platypi and echidna are able to use electricity to find nourishment.
 We too can use electricity to find nourishment.
 It might require learning to use new technology, embracing the media, or paying attention to our own internal electricity locked within our busy cells; keeping us alive.

 – Monotremes also share a lesson of uniqueness.
 The echidna is a lot like other mammalian ant-eaters, but differs radically in that it lays eggs.
 It is a unique creature, and can come into our lives to show us our own uniqueness.

-- Echidna shares the primitive wisdoms of Australia if you are patient with its teachings.
+– Echidna shares the ancient wisdoms of Australia if you are patient with its teachings.
 This knowledge can help you to better understand your place within the land, and help you to centre yourself at times when you feel yourself spinning out of control.
 It is a grounding earth wisdom, and will help you connect with the deep heartbeat that sounds beneath us at all times.

 – Echidna energy is strong, and lends power to ritual, meditation, and ‘everyday’ endeavours.
 Echidna energy is not so much protective, as it is empowering, teaching us how to stand up for ourselves and how to stay our ground.

 – If you have echidna as a shadow energy, you may find that you’re flighty, and at this stage in your life frequently have your head in the clouds.
 Your dreaming and ideas or idealism are stopping you from living your life in a way that is as meaningful and healthy as it could be.
 Echidna encourages you to stop dreaming, and to start ‘doing.’

 – You may also avoid confronting old habits and thought patterns that are not only hurting yourself, but others too.
 This may be in dysfunctional relationships between your partner, friends, work colleagues or general acquaintances.
 Place your habits under some scrutiny and be honest, let echidna help you to see what you need to change.